tatarjr/egegorgulu.com/README.md

 Hi this is the source for my website, [egegorgulu.com](www.egegorgulu.com).
 I also keep track of my work here, please excuse the mess.

 ### TODO
+- Add a photo of yourself
 - Works section
 	- Move to seperate page?
 	- Add more work? ( Theme Store, Jotform V4 and assets, FC Importer?, Wishbox? )
-- Add strong tags to articles
-- Alt design for article headers
+- Alt design for article headers?
 - Responsiveness
 	- Make img switcher consistent
 	- Improve hero text